Background

 Finally, the ability to express negative emotions safely and to cope with them constructively is crucial to healing.

-Typically, by the time the abuse reaches critical and over-arching proportions, the abuser had already, spider-like, isolated his victim from family, friends and colleagues.
-She is catapulted into a netherland, a cult-like setting where reality itself dissolves into a continuing nightmare.
+Typically, by the time the abuse reaches critical and all-pervasive proportions, the abuser had already, spider-like, isolated his victim from family, friends, and colleagues.

-When she emerges on the other end of this warm wall, the abused woman or more rarely men feels helpless, self-doubting, worthless, stupid and a guilty failure for having botched her relationship and abandoned her family.
+When she emerges on the other end of this warm wall, the abused woman, or more rarely men, feels helpless, self-doubting, worthless, stupid, and a guilty failure for having botched her relationship and abandoned her family.

 In an effort to regain perspective and avoid embarrassment, the victim denies the abuse or minimizes it.